Crime science: Design Against Crime Research Centre

 Another branch of crime science has grown from its combination with design science.
 At the Central Saint Martins College of Arts and Design a research centre was founded with the focus of studying how design could be used as a tool against crime - the Design against Crime Research Centre.
 A number of practical theft-aware design practices have emerged there.
 Examples are chairs with a hanger that allows people to keep their bags within their reach for the whole time, or foldable bicycles that can serve as their own safety lock by wrapping around static poles in the environment.

 International Crime Science Network

 An international Crime Science Network was formed in 2003, with support from the EPSRC.
 Since then the term crime science has been variously interpreted, sometimes with a different emphasis from Ross's original description published in 1999, and often favouring situational crime prevention (redesigning products, services and policies to remove opportunities, temptations and provocations and make detection more certain) rather than other forms of intervention.
 However a common feature is a focus on delivering immediate reductions in crime.

-New crime science departments have been established at Waikato, Cincinnati, Philadelphia and elsewhere.